uibk-dps-teaching/ps_parprog_2020/lcc2_tutorial.md

 * `qsub <jobscript>` - submit a job
 * `qdel <job ID>` - delete a job before or during execution
 * `qstat` - show queued jobs of the cluster
+* `qlogin`/`qrsh` - login interactively on a compute node (for short debugging sessions only, don't leave this open/idle!)

 ### SGE Example Job Script for OpenMP applications